yelkar-snehal/javascript-practise/jsConceptual/thisOperator.md

   at Function.invokeGetter (<anonymous>:3:28)
 - this value depends on how the function is called(runtime binding)
 - arrow functions' this refers to the enclosing objects' lexical context
+- side note: function inside an object is called a method